Dispersionless integrable hierarchies and GL(2,R) geometry: Canonical connections for integrable PDEs

-In this section we provide Christoffel's symbols of the canonical connections associated with 4D examples of Section \ref{sec:ex}.
+In this section we calculate Christoffel's symbols of the canonical connections associated with 4D examples of Section \ref{sec:ex}.
+This provides explicit formulae for involutive $GL(2, \bbbr)$ structures and the associated connections parametrised by solutions of dispersionless integrable systems (exact solutions can be constructed by the method of hydrodynamic reductions \cite{Fer1}).

 In all cases, totally geodesic $\alpha$-manifolds are projections of integral manifolds of commuting vector fields from the dispersionless Lax representation.
 These computations together with the corresponding higher-dimensional (5D etc) counterparts (not included here) were performed in Maple's \textsc{DifferentialGeometry} package (see arXiv:1607.01966v2).

+Note that in the 4D cases considered here the normal connections coincide with totally geodesic ones; in higher dimensions the totally geodesic connection does not exist for dKP and Adler-Shabat hierarchies (the normal connection exists), while for the universal hierarchy it exists and coincides with the normal connection.